-- 105.1 The Auditor shall obtain from the Vendor a copy of their data security policy. - 105.2 The Auditor shall document how the Vendor determines what standards to adopt in their data security policy. - 105.3 The Auditor shall confirm that the Vendor performs an annual review of its data security policy. - 105.4 The Auditor shall confirm that the six measures outlined in the Standard are included in the Vendor's data security policy.
+- 105.1 The Auditor shall obtain from the Vendor a copy of their data security policy. - 105.2 The Auditor shall document how the Vendor determines what standards to adopt in their data security policy. - 105.3 The Auditor shall confirm that the Vendor performs an annual review of its data security policy.

-- 105.5 The Auditor shall perform random tests to verify whether the Vendor is conforming to its data security policy.
-If the Vendor in the twelve (12) months prior to the Compliance Audit has passed a data security audit performed using PCI DSS, BITS, ISO 27002, SAFE, SSAE 16 or such other standards approved in writing by the Audit Committee, the Auditor shall accept the audit as conforming with this requirement. - 105.6 The Auditor shall confirm that the required annual risk assessments have been performed by the Vendor within the dates of the Audit Period.
+- 105.4 The Auditor shall confirm that the six-14 measures outlined in the Standard are included in the Vendor's data security policy. - 105.5 The Auditor shall perform random tests to verify whether the Vendor is conforming to its data security policy.
+If the Vendor in the twelve (12) months prior to the Compliance Audit has passed an independent third-party data security audit performed using PCI DSS, SOC 2, BITS, ISO 27002, SAFE, SSAE 16-or such other standards approved in writing by the Audit Committee, the Auditor shall accept the audit as conforming with this requirement. - 105.6 The Auditor shall confirm that the required annual risk assessments have been performed by the Vendor within the dates of the Audit Period.
 The Auditor shall review the assessments and confirm that any risks that were identified have resulted in adjustments to the data security policy.
 Any year in which the Vendor passes a data security audit performed using PCI DSS, BITS, ISO 27002, SAFE, SSAE 16 or such other standards approved in writing by the Audit Committee, the Auditor shall accept the audit as conforming with the annual risk assessment requirement for that year.
+The annual risk assessments may be performed in-house or by a third-party vendor.
+A PCI DSS or SOC 2 audit will qualify for an annual risk assessment.
+The Auditor shall review the assessments and confirm that any risks that were identified have resulted in adjustments to the data security policy.